 This research was supported by grant No. 1750499, a Google Focused Award, an AI2 KSC Award, a Workday Faculty Award, Unity, and an Amazon Cloud Credits Grant.
 This material is based on work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1650441.
 We thank Valts Blukis, Jin Sun, and Mark Yatskar for their comments and suggestions, and the workers who participated in our data collection for their contributions.

 Also thanks to SQuAD for allowing us to use their code to create this website!

 You can check out our YouTube playlist containing the game guide and recorded games between two humans and between a human and the trained agent.

 You can also try out CerealBar with a human or agent partner:

 The CerealBar Game is implemented using the Unity game development engine.
 It can be built as a standalone version (e.g., to replay recorded interactions) or as a web version (e.g., for two players).
-We are releasing (a) the source code and assets used in the game, (b) the webapp that deploys the game and supports both connecting two players, and connecting a player to an agent, and (c) standalone and WebGL builds of the game.
+We are releasing (a) the source code and assets used in the game, and (b) the webapp that deploys the game and supports both connecting two players, and connecting a player to an agent.

 We are releasing crowdsourced interactions collected (a) initially for training and evaluation data, and (b) when evaluating our best model in interactions with human players.
 The data is present on our Github repository, but you can also download it below.
 We are also releasing utilities scripts to support crowdsourcing on Mechanical Turk.